equilibr/emexpr/README.md

 ## Design philosophy

-*The following text is written in the present tense, even during development, to keep a reminder of the project goals.*
+*The following text is written in the present tense, even during development, to be kept as a reminder of the project goals.*

 It has no `#include` directives (other than its own header), not even `memory` nor `math`.
 This allows it to be used even in bare metal project where there is very limited runtime support and when precise control over memory and processor usage is needed.
 It can be used in places where there is no `malloc` available, for example, or when the mathematical library is not even implemented.